It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: They are a public university system based in the US State of Georgia.
 They include 26 educational organizations including colleges, universities, the Georgia Archives, and the Georgia Public Library Service.
 This covers over 300,000 students in the state of Georgia.

 What’s Great About Their Status Page?
 USG aggregates all the statuses and components of all the educational organizations in Georgia into one place.
-It saves time for students, applicants and staff to find out about any issues for the specific organization or service.
+It saves time for students, applicants, and staff.
+Users can find out about any issues for the specific organization or service.

-Their status page covers many system components and attributes.
+Their status page also covers many system components and attributes.
 All these components have icons explaining what they are to make navigation easier for users.
-Each component has a dropdown icon for users to see individual sub-components of that system and their statuses.
+Each component has a dropdown icon for users to see individual sub-components.

 There is an overall lack of a color scheme to lighten up their page.
 Typically, Atlassian status pages allow color or a banner.
 USG could take advantage of this feature and bring in some color to separate incidents, downtime, and maintenance.
 Currently, they only have green for operational and orange for issues.